Taco Town

 Tio Trompo

-This taqueria is the perfect spot for Houstonians looking to get a taste of an authentic trompo taco—marinated pork shawarma grilled in a revolving spit.
-At Tio Trompo, expect tender, well-seasoned meat with cilantro, onion, and your choice of corn or flour tortillas.
-And for those who like things to be on the spicy side, don’t forget to ask for the red salsa.
+This is the go-to for traditional trompo taco—marinated pork shawarma grilled in a revolving spit.
+Expect tender, well-seasoned meat with cilantro, onion, and your choice of corn or flour tortillas.
+Spice lovers: ask for the red salsa.
+You're welcome.

 Image: Marco Torres